 Your website is the keystone

-To draw a connection to real-world, natural ecosystems, your website is the keystone species on which the success of everything else depends.
-After all, you could build the best and most-thoroughly crafted paid ads around, and they’d mean nothing if there was nowhere good to direct clicks.
+To draw a connection to #56excludeGlossary, natural ecosystems, your website is the keystone species on which the success of everything else depends.
+After all, you could build the best and #57excludeGlossary crafted paid ads around, and they’d mean nothing if there was nowhere good to direct clicks.

-Without the right design, content, and performance, your website is going to be an anchor on the rest of your marketing campaigns, dragging them down more-and-more with each passing month.
+Without the right design, content, and performance, your website is going to be an anchor on the rest of your marketing campaigns, dragging them down #59excludeGlossary with each passing month.

-“Mobile-friendly” is great, but it’s honestly not enough.
-To meet the needs of an increasing majority of your users—and match Google’s guidelines for mobile-first design and performance—you should pivot to “mobile-first.”
-From the ground-up, build your website for phones.
+“#65excludeGlossary” is great, but it’s honestly not enough.
+To meet the needs of an increasing majority of your users—and match Google’s guidelines for #66excludeGlossary design and performance—you should pivot to “#67excludeGlossary.”
+From the #68excludeGlossary, build your website for phones.
 Then, worry about what it looks like on the desktop.
 It requires an entirely new way of thinking, but it’s what is needed.

 Only automation can save you